 We all know that buying a home is not an everyday experience.
 Most people only go through the process a few times in their lives.
 My philosophy is that a buyer should learn about the process.
 My first and best advice for my clients is to build a team of experienced professionals (Realtor, lender, inspector and lawyer) to assist them in the process.
-I bring over 20 years of real estate experience and thousands of successful transactions to your closing table.
-Armed with knowledge and the right team of experienced professionals you can have an enjoyable experience which rewards can last a lifetime.
-Below I have provided you with a time line of sorts so you can appreciate the steps and complexity of your transaction.
+I bring over 30 years of real estate experience and thousands of successful transactions to your closing table.
+Armed with knowledge and the right experienced professionals you can have an enjoyable experience.
+Below I have provided you with a time line of sorts so you can better appreciate the steps and complexity of your transaction.

 Overview of Buying a Home From Your Attorney's Perspective